D.C. Semester In Practice Program

 D.C.
 Externship Clinic: A 10-credit course, consisting of two parts: 2 credits for the weekly two-hour seminar and 8 credits for the student’s work at the placement.
 Students receive a grade for one-half of these credits and receive a pass-fail designation for the other half.

 , résumé, transcript and written statement of interest.
 Students accepted into the program are matched with possible placements based on demonstrated interest and other qualifications.
-Students will be notified if they have been accepted by a placement by October 25, 2013 at the latest.
+Students will be notified if they have been accepted by a placement by March 31, 2014 at the latest.
+Please attend the Information Session on Tuesday, March 18, 2014 at 12:30 in Room 347J to meet Ms. Heywood and for additional program details.

-Students are responsible for finding their own housing.
+Students are responsible to find their own housing.

-Increased financial aid is available for those participating in the D.C. program.
+Increased financial aid is available for those participating in the D.C.
+Semester in Practice program.

 Please contact Jessica Heywood for additional information: email@example.com